helpfulBadger/blog/content/blog/envoy_opa_8_logs_taps_and_traces.md

 * The `typed_json_format` property is what allows us to create logs in JSON Lines format
 * Envoy gives us template strings to insert into the configuration that it will replace with the request specific values at run time. `client.address: "%DOWNSTREAM_REMOTE_ADDRESS%"`.
 In these examples, we have pretty much used every available template string.
 The client section of elastic common schema holds everything that we know about the client application that is originating the request.
 We use dot notation here since nested JSON support is not available in Envoy 1.15
 * Elastic Common Schema does not have standard names for everything.
 So we created a section for unique Envoy properties `envoy.route.name: "%ROUTE_NAME%"`
-* The configuration language also has macros that enable us to do lookups.
+* The configuration language has macros that enable us to do lookups.
 In this example we lookup the X-Request-Id header and put it in the http.request.headers.id field `http.request.headers.id: "%REQ(X-REQUEST-ID)%"`
-* We can also insert static values into the logs for hardcoding labels such as which service the log entry is for etc. `service.name: "envoy"`
+* We can insert static values into the logs for hardcoding labels such as which service the log entry is for etc. `service.name: "envoy"`

 ## Now Let's Tackle Taps

 Taps let us capture full requests and responses.
 More details are for <span style="color:blue">[how the tap feature works](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/tap_filter)</span> is located in the Envoy Documentation.
 There are 2 ways that we can capture taps:
 1. Statically configured with a local filesystem directory as the target for output.
 Envoy will store the request and response for each request in a separate file.
 The output directory must be specified with a trailing slash.
 Otherwise the files will not be written.
 The good news here is that you don't need log rotate.
 You can have a separate process scoop up each file, send the data to a log aggregator and then delete the file.
 1. The second method for getting taps is by sending a configuration update to the admin port with a selection criteria and then holding the connection open while waiting for taps to stream in over the network.
 This would obviously be the preferred approach for a production environment.

+Below is abbreviated structure of our Envoy.yaml config file.
+The highlighted section is the tap configuration.
+Taps are simply another available HTTP filter.
+* We have match configuration that allows us to selectively target what we tap and what we don't.
+* The output configuration section is where we specify where the taps should be sent.
+For the `file_per_tap` sink, remember to add the trailing slash to the path otherwise no files will be written.
+Additionally, the file path can't be set to standard out due to the expectation that new files will be opened under the subdirectory that is specified.

 ``` yaml {linenos=inline,hl_lines=["12-22"],linenostart=1}
 static_resources: